online submission instructions

 How do I begin submitting an article?

 When you are ready to submit an article and have all the necessary items ready, you should go to the submissions home page to start the process.
-To submit your article, you will be asked to provide information on your submission, to upload a CIF, structure factors and graphics files, and to select a Co-editor.
+To submit your article, you will be asked to provide information on your submission, to upload a CIF, structure factors and high-resolution graphics files, and to select a Co-editor.
 You will be asked to confirm that you will pay the open access fee or have a waiver.
 The process is reasonably self-explanatory, and detailed help is provided along the way.

 What should I have ready before starting a new submission?